 This is the artist’s colour plate illustrating the poem.

-One group of nest builders currently active in our garden are wrens, which are our smallest native birds, and as such, featured on our farthing coin pre-decimalisation.
+One group of nest builders currently active in our garden are wrens, which being our smallest native birds, featured on our farthing coin pre-decimalisation.

 Unfortunately I have not been able to photograph one of these nippy little birds, and certainly not remain as close as the two children pictured above, so I drew one instead.